Temtem-Interactive-Map/Temzone-API/README.md

 npm run test
 ```

-The tests are written using the Vitest testing framework, which is included as a devDependency in the project's [package.json](https://github.com/Temtem-Interactive-Map/Temzone-API/blob/main/package.json) file.
+The tests use the Vitest testing framework, which is included as a devDependency in the project's [package.json](https://github.com/Temtem-Interactive-Map/Temzone-API/blob/main/package.json) file.
 By default, Vitest will look for files with a _.test.js_ extension in the project directory.

+Additionally, it's worth noting that the tests are executed using a Firebase emulator, which allows for local testing of Firebase functions and features.
+This means that the tests are not actually modifying any data on the Firebase server, but are instead using a locally emulated version of the Firebase services.
+The configuration for the Firebase emulator can be found in the [firebase.json](https://github.com/Temtem-Interactive-Map/Temzone-API/blob/main/firebase.json) file.

 ## License